Vision Therapy

 Basically, floaters look like dots or specks while flashes resemble streaks in your field of vision.
 They’re usually harmless, and they fade or go away after some time.

-Insight Vision Center Optometry, a trusted expert at eye care and vision therapy, shares more information about floaters and flashes.
+Insight Vision Center Optometry, a trusted eye doctors at eye care and vision therapy, shares more information about floaters and flashes.

 What Are Floaters and Flashes?